tic40/curriculum-vitae/content/profile.md

 ### What I can do
 I love to design software architecture, algorithm and learning something new.

-I did both serverside and frontend.
+I can do both serverside and frontend.

-- Server-side
-  - Build server-side app
-  - DB design
-  - API design
-- Front-end
-  - Build SPA/SSR app
-  - Performance tuning

 Also I'm interested in business-side issues as below.